Postfire Conifer Reforestation Planning Tool

 Statistical Models

-Seeking to follow the principle of Ockham’s razor, PostCRPT uses just six input variables to predict the probability of regeneration.
-The variables are seed availability, burn severity, historical precipitation, postfire precipitation anomaly, slope, and aspect.
-Other candidate variables either did not improve out-of-sample model performance or resulted in response functions that appeared to be the result of overfitting.
+Seeking to follow the principle of Ockham’s razor, PostCRPT uses a lean set of predictor variables to avoid overfitting.
+Other candidate variables either did not improve out-of-sample model performance or appeared to result in overfitting.

 Citation